5 Software Testing Trends To Follow In 2019

 Agile and Operations (DevOps) methodology

 As delivery times are getting shorter, we need to integrate testing techniques into our development cycle.
-Both programmers and software testers must be involved in testing process and software development accordingly.
+Both programmers and software testers must be involved in the testing process and software development accordingly.

 Agile testing practices directly respond to new challenges dictated by technological progress, such as speed, interaction and high quality, and to new technology in software testing.
 Responding to those challenges is a key factor for staying up in the market.
 New types of tests are appearing and being added to existing automation processes, thus continuous integration is a must in every Agile organization.
 Most popular tools, such as Jenkins and TeamCity, facilitate the integration of automated tests resulting in faster releases.

-People consume a massive amount of information, producing and sharing daily via web, mobile or directly on Cloud.
+People consume a massive amount of information, producing and sharing daily via the web, mobile or directly on Cloud.
 Thus, security testing is becoming a priority for many companies to control their data flow and avoid leaks.

 More Focus on Mobile Testing

-With a mobile explosion of the market, we cannot neglect the fact that it starts to play a major part in organization development strategy.
+With a mobile explosion of the market, we cannot neglect the fact that it starts to play a major part in the organization’s development strategy.
 When it comes to testing, there is still a lack of consistent methodology and tools for mobile testing.
 The development of mobile apps takes relatively less time compared to websites and web applications, which make it a challenging task for software testers to stick to deadlines and perform regression testing.

-Security is another aspect in mobile testing.
+Security is another aspect of mobile testing.
 This emerges as people are storing more and more sensible and private information by connecting to various mobile apps and conducting mobile payments.
 It brings a lot of new challenges to testers in terms of security, usability and performance.

 Voice applications like Siri and Google Now bring testing to a new level of complexity as it is not easy to test different voices and accents.